-- ✓ Class namespaces would offer alternatives to new ICANN extensions (new gTLDs) that would be technologically and economically attractive and would allow creation of a space of trust. - ✓ Implementation of the Internet of Things, with the creation of M2M software, using semantic tags recognition and automated processes operation; - ✓ Creating cityTLD or regionTLDs in multilingual semantic classes, without the financial and technical constraints imposed by ICANN, in order to empower communities to implement societal strategies. - ✓ Implementation of multilingualism based on both UTF8 and metadata resulting into much more efficient3 automatic translations.
+- ; - ✓ Class namespaces would offer alternatives to new ICANN extensions (new gTLDs) that would be technologically and economically attractive and would allow creation of a space of trust. - Implementation of the Internet of Things, with the creation of M2M software, using semantic tags recognition and automated processes operation; - Creating cityTLD or regionTLDs in multilingual semantic classes, without the financial and technical constraints imposed by

+ICANN, in order to empower communities to implement societal strategies.